CauaneAndrade/CauaneAndrade/README.md

 ### Heyyyy

-My name is Cauane, a Humanist and Developer with high hopes on changing the world.
+My name is Cauane (she/her), a Humanist and Developer with high hopes on changing the world. <br/>

-Python - Rust - Linux - OpenSource
+Python - Rust - Linux - Open Source

 Let's talk 💬